Critical Decision for Retiring Military Officers

 - Military married to Military.
 If both you and your spouse are military officers and you'll both have a military pension, then SBP might not be indicated.
 The same may be the case if your spouse has a government pension or corporate pension, if it is inflation adjusted

 - You have a special needs child.
 You generally do not want to name a special needs child as an SBP beneficiary.
 This is due to how income and state-sponsored aid are coordinated.
-Naming a special needs trust as a beneficiary, on the other hand, can work out fine as long as the trust is structured correctly.
+Since 2015 you've been able to name a special needs trust as a beneficiary.
+If the trust is structured properly, the child should be able to receive funds as directed by the trustee and still maintain state-sponsored aid.

 If this is all a little bewildering to you, we're ready, willing and able to help.
 Just give us a call.
 Or if you prefer, check out our newsletter or my book, Well and Faithfully Discharged: Financial TTP for Military Retirement.